-Most people consider acne scars being worse or more devastating than the acne itself.
-Its is common for people to not address acne breakouts.
+Most people consider acne scars to be worse or more devastating than the acne itself.
+It is common for people to not address acne breakouts.
 The reason?
 Well, there are two most popular reasons.
 Some ignore their acne problem while some get tired and stressed out trying out various acne solutions that they wave their white flag and surrender.
-Acne breakouts that have been left untreated for a long time usually result to scarring.
+Acne breakouts that have been left untreated for a long time usually result in scarring.
 Acne should be treated immediately to minimize the chances of scarring.
 But if you already have acne scars, there is no point wishing you could have paid immediate attention to treating your bouts of acne.
 The good news is there are plenty of treatments available to get rid of these scars.
 So what are your options?
 The kind of treatment will depend on the scars that you have.
 Let us first get to know the types of acne scars.

 Types of Acne Scars

-- Rolling, Boxcar and Ice-Pick – There are various types of acne scars.
-The rolling, boxcar and ice pick scars leave a hole or depression on the surface of the skin.
+- Rolling, Boxcar, and Ice-Pick – There are various types of acne scars.
+The rolling, boxcar, and ice pick scars leave a hole or depression on the surface of the skin.
 These scars can either be deep or shallow.
 The ice pick scars are deep scars.
 This type of acne scarring appears like the skin has been pierced using an ice pick, hence the name.

 - Keloid Scars – Those scars that look raised are what we call as keloid scars.
 Keloid scars can also be those spots that look darker than the rest of your skin.